csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Vigo Underswell.md

 ### Notes
 Seems a bit testy that [[Ellinev Del]] visited with us first, and claimed that he wrote a similar introductory letter that must have been lost in the mail.

 Next week, on grivokveir, his family is hosting their traditional ball.
-Invited [[Our Party]] as his guests of honor, and to meet for a drink early.
+Invited [[The Unforged Few]] as his guests of honor, and to meet for a drink early.